omidm/naiad/extended/logistic-regression/README.txt

 Default make is for Release mode, you can add "debug" prefix to generate the Debug mode, e.g. "make debug" or "make debug-run"

+** NOTE: take a look at the files in "progressive-files/" folder.
+There are few different versions of the code that I have written.
+Specifically, the "LogisticRegression-Migration.cs" one has some good points on migrating samples between node through changing the key mappings.